-That makes you a natural ally in CICOA’s service to older adults, those with a disability, and family caregivers.
-Many in this population are forgotten.
-Many struggle with chronic conditions, lack of transportation, and food insecurity.
-As the number of older adults in Central Indiana doubles over the next two decades, we must find new partnerships to better care for an aging population.
+That makes you a natural ally in CICOA’s service to older adults, people with disabilities and family caregivers.
+Many in this population are isolated and forgotten.
+Many struggle with chronic conditions, food insecurity, transportation, home accessibility and other basic needs.
+Many don’t know that help is available.

 How CICOA Can Help You Assist Others

-CICOA offers speakers on a wide range of topics including community resources for older adults, people with disabilities and family caregivers; long term care options; fall prevention; legal guardianship; end-of-life issues; Medicare/Medicaid questions and more.
+CICOA offers speakers on a variety of topics including community resources for older adults, people with disabilities and family caregivers; long term care options; fall prevention; end-of-life issues; Medicare/Medicaid questions and more.

 Become a Dementia Friend

 CICOA offers a one-hour educational session to help staff, congregants and the community better understand how dementia affects individuals and their families.
-The session also opens a dialog about small steps you can take to reduce stigma and help people impacted by dementia to feel more welcomed and included.
+The session also opens a dialog about small steps you can take to reduce stigma and help people impacted by dementia to feel more welcomed and included in your faith community.

 CICOA Solutions Guide